Military hearing loss and tinnitus

 However, the businesses that make up the providers for those exams are owned by retired VA executives.
 Their businesses are paid by the exam so if they can schedule you for 2 unnecessary exams, so much the better.

+Believe it or not, VA even has thought this through and they have a process in place that will keep most of us from needing an exam.
 The ACE process makes a lot of sense and would reduce processing time and save a lot of taxpayer dollars so you can bet you'll never hear of it!

 In the end there's not a thing you can do about it.
 If you fuss or choose to skip an exam, VA will default to denial and call you a no-show.
 Once that happens your records will forever reflect that you're a no-show and thus not profitable to the company.